-To achieve FLiAP's Mission requires a new and early approach, with global resources available to all, to close the gender gap.
+To achieve FLiAP's Mission requires new and bold global approaches, with global resources available to all, to close the gender gap.

 FLiAP’s Vision is to provide, via a web-enabled platform, a comprehensive one-stop digital resource filled with information, resources, services, and tools that can be accessed, downloaded, contributed to and shared, and that is focused on preparing all girls with the confidence, courage, knowledge and skills to overcome the conscious and unconscious biases preventing gender equity and equality in life, education and ultimately the workplace.

 FLiAP's Mandate is to educate and to bring all the parties together as early as possible (starting in Kindergarten and progressing through Secondary School), so as to enable the change in the status quo of the next generations of women as soon as possible.

 At the core, we have the K-12 educators (teachers, guidance counsellors, Principals, tutors…) and their supporting institutions, ministries and programs.
 But, to change the status quo of the next generation of women and achieve gender equality, we must prepare and help the educators.
 And it is time that the educators and the business world communicate, build relationships and work together.
 We are beginning the Fourth Industrial Revolution, and we must recognize, address and enhance opportunities for girls, and especially in subject areas traditionally thought of as domains for men – the STEM subjects (science, technology, engineering, and mathematics).
 Current and future jobs are demanding ever more and more STEM knowledge and leadership skills.
 The educators must be aware of the career opportunities available today, but mostly tomorrow and prepare the girls for them.